 By Phil Lenahan

 Phil Lenahan is the president of Veritas Financial Ministries (VeritasFinancialMinistries.com) and the author of “7 Steps to Becoming Financially Free” (OSV, $19.95).
-Submit questions for this column to email@example.com.
+Submit questions for columns to email@example.com.